- Table of ContentsPrint

 Addiction hotline numbers connect you with consultants who want you to get the best help possible and won’t judge, lecture, or criticize you—they know that seeking help is a sign of strength, not weakness.
 They will listen to your concerns and provide you with information about treatment programs, local support groups, and community-based organizations.

 What Questions Should I Ask?

-Being as informed as possible can help you make the right decision about the best recovery program to fit your needs.
-Consider writing down a list of questions before you call a meth addiction hotline.
+Being as informed as possible can help you make the right decision about the best recovery program for your needs.
+Consider writing down a list of questions before you call an meth addiction hotline.